bakkeby/st/README.md

       - allows user to specify the initial path st should use as the working directory

    - [xresources](https://st.suckless.org/patches/xresources/)
-      - adds the ability to configure st via Xresources
+      - adds the ability to override colour settings via Xresources
-      - during startup, st will read and apply the resources named in the resources[] array in config.h